bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The name attribute specifies the name of the metadata and the content attribute specifies the value of the metadata.

-Let\'s examine some examples of metadata.
+Let&apos;s examine some examples of metadata.

 ![](images/image021.png){width="6.0in"
 height="2.388461286089239in"}